apollosolutions/travel-supergraph/README.md

 # Apollo GraphOS for Travel

-This repo provides a demonstration supergraph for a financial services company.
-You can explore the schema and run queries against it in [Apollo Studio](https://studio.apollographql.com/public/apollo-financial-supergraph/home?variant=prod).
-We encourage you to also use the schema as inspiration for your own financial supergraph!
+This repo provides a demonstration supergraph for a travel company.
+You can explore the schema and run queries against it in [Apollo Studio](https://studio.apollographql.com/public/apollo-travel-supergraph/variant/prod/home).
+We encourage you to also use the schema as inspiration for your own travel supergraph!

 ## View the schema
 This demo is published to the [Apollo Solutions](https://studio.apollographql.com/org/apollo-solutions) GraphOS org with the graph id [apollo-travel-supergraph](https://studio.apollographql.com/graph/apollo-travel-supergraph).

-You can also view and share the [public variant](https://studio.apollographql.com/public/apollo-travel-supergraph/home?variant=prod) to run queries right from Explorer.
+You can also view and share the [public variant](https://studio.apollographql.com/public/apollo-travel-supergraph/variant/prod/home) to run queries right from Explorer.

 ## What's Inside
-If you would like to run some sample operations, checkout the public (TODO: Link here)(Operation Collections) in Explorer.
+If you would like to run some sample operations, checkout the public [Operation Collections](https://studio.apollographql.com/public/apollo-travel-supergraph/variant/prod/explorer?collectionId=3df9423a-a505-4059-956e-1cfa57b7e032&focusCollectionId=3df9423a-a505-4059-956e-1cfa57b7e032) in Explorer.

 ### Other libraries used
 * [@apollo/server](https://www.apollographql.com/docs/apollo-server)